molily/molily.de/_posts/2016-05-16-mobile-web-performance.md

 Mobile web access today is ubiquitous, and for millions of people it’s the first and only web experience.
 I’m using the web every day with a powerful smartphone on an EDGE or HSPA+ connection.
 But the overall user experience is *frustrating*.
 Both as a user and developer, I found mobile browsers to be unreliable and slow compared to desktop browsers.
 To improve the performance and reduce data usage, I’m mostly using proxy-based browsers like [Opera Mini](http://www.opera.com/de/mobile/mini) and [UC Browser](https://en.wikipedia.org/wiki/UC_Browser).

 There are numerous articles on why the mobile web sucks.
 Some of them [blame mobile web browsers](http://www.theverge.com/2015/7/20/9002721/the-mobile-web-sucks), some of them blame creators, web developers or advertisers.
 And they all are right.
 The whole industry is responsible.
-Web sites are slow and unresponsive because they are bloated: Slow advertising scripts, large images and videos, too many custom fonts, gigantic JavaScript and CSS frameworks of which only ten percent are used.
+Websites are slow and unresponsive because they are bloated: Slow advertising scripts, large images and videos, too many custom fonts, gigantic JavaScript and CSS frameworks of which only ten percent are used.

 Some of these mistakes can be fixed at any time with basic performance optimization.
 Some of them need to be prevented in the concept and design phase.
 Some of them require the replacement of generic code with custom tailored code – which is not a viable option for smaller sites.

 ## Current performance goals and methods

-On low-bandwidth, high-latency mobile internet connections, web sites load slowly compared to wired, high-bandwidth, low-latency connections.
+On low-bandwidth, high-latency mobile internet connections, websites load slowly compared to wired, high-bandwidth, low-latency connections.
 But the main problem is not the amount of time a page takes to fully load.
 It is how the page behaves *while it is loading*.

 [Response time](https://www.nngroup.com/articles/response-times-3-important-limits/) and input feedback have the biggest impact on the perceived performance of a user interface.
-Therefore, web sites should be optimized for the **[time to first render](http://www.websiteoptimization.com/speed/tweak/start-render/)**.
+Therefore, websites should be optimized for the **[time to first render](http://www.websiteoptimization.com/speed/tweak/start-render/)**.
 The duration from the start of the request to the first render to the screen should be as short as possible.
 The user should see something within few seconds.
 And the first appearance should be close to the final appearance.
 This is what the [Speed Index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) measures.

 While “time to first render” is a crucial performance metric, rendering just something is not enough.
 A web page is not a static picture, but an interactive interface.
 Thus, a better performance metric is **[time to first meaningful interaction](https://medium.com/ben-and-dion/stop-painting-and-have-a-meaningful-interaction-with-me-86ef8eb4f5b3)**.
 How long does the user have to wait before interacting with the site?